Belichick Raves About Cowboys’ Kellen

 FRISCO - You never quite know if a Bill Belichick press conference is about dispensing information about a coming foe … or about blowing sunshine about the skirt of said foe.

-But I think as it regards Kellen Moore, we know which is which.know you’re doing something right as a young coach if you’re receiving praise from Bill Belichick.
+But I think as it regards Kellen Moore, we know which is which.

-Ahead of this weekend’s matchup between the Patriots and Cowboys, Belichick had some kind words of respect for Dallas offensive coordinator Kellen Moore.
+“I think (Kellen) Moore is one of the better offensive coordinators that we’ve faced,'' said Belichick as he prepares his New England Patriots for this Sunday's NFL Week 6 visit from the Dallas Cowboys.
+"It’s not just the players.
+It’s the scheme.''

 “I think (Kellen) Moore is one of the better offensive coordinators that we’ve faced. … It’s not just the players.
-It’s the scheme,” the longtime Pats coach said during a mid-week press conference.
+It’s the scheme,” Belichick says.

-With superstar quarterback Dak Prescott back on the field, two talented wideout options in Amari Cooper and CeeDee Lamb plus a two-headed backfield with Ezekiel Elliott and Tony Pollard, there’s no doubt the Cowboys are blessed with some elite offensive weapons.

-But as pointed out by Belichick, the system that guides this talent is equally important.

 Cowboys EXCLUSIVE: Tyron Smith Neck MRI Update